RaiaN/raian.github.io/content/blog/c++_pointers/index.md

 Additional question is what if we don't want to store SoundSystem pointer in APlayer?
 Imagine one has AEnemy, AEnemyTank, AEnemyTower instead of only APlayer and all those classes have to have ability to play sound cue.

-Solution is to divide pointer checks into "soft" and "hard" ones.
-Soft check is when program can continue execution process.
-Hard one is when we tell program to stop the execution.
+I think good solution is to divide all pointer checks into "soft" and "hard" ones.
+Soft check is when a program can continue execution.
+Hard one is when we tell a program to stop the execution.

 In our case we need "hard" check of SoundSystem pointer because otherwise that means something is totally wrong with game systems initialization process.